Mental health: Mental health in social work

 Social work in mental health, also called psychiatric social work, is a process where an individual in a setting is helped to attain freedom from overlapping internal and external problems (social and economic situations, family and other relationships, the physical and organizational environment, psychiatric symptoms, etc.).
 It aims for harmony, quality of life, self-actualization and personal adaptation across all systems.
 Psychiatric social workers are mental health professionals that can assist patients and their family members in coping with both mental health issues and various economic or social problems caused by mental illness or psychiatric dysfunctions and to attain improved mental health and well-being.
 They are vital members of the treatment teams in Departments of Psychiatry and Behavioral Sciences in hospitals.
 They are employed in both outpatient and inpatient settings of a hospital, nursing homes, state and local governments, substance use clinics, correctional facilities, health care services, private practice, etc.

 In the United States, social workers provide most of the mental health services.
 According to government sources, 60 percent of mental health professionals are clinically trained social workers, 10 percent are psychiatrists, 23 percent are psychologists, and 5 percent are psychiatric nurses.

 Mental health social workers in Japan have professional knowledge of health and welfare and skills essential for person's well-being.
 Their social work training enables them as a professional to carry out Consultation assistance for mental disabilities and their social reintegration; Consultation regarding the rehabilitation of the victims; Advice and guidance for post-discharge residence and re-employment after hospitalized care, for major life events in regular life, money and self-management and other relevant matters to equip them to adapt in daily life.
 Social workers provide individual home visits for mentally ill and do welfare services available, with specialized training a range of procedural services are coordinated for home, workplace and school.
 In an administrative relationship, Psychiatric social workers provides consultation, leadership, conflict management and work direction.
 Psychiatric social workers who provides assessment and psychosocial interventions function as a clinician, counselor and municipal staff of the health centers.

 Risk factors and causes

-There are many things that can contribute to mental health problems, including biological factors, genetic factors, life experiences (such as psychological trauma or abuse), and a family history of mental health problems.
+There are many things that can contribute to mental health problems, including biological factors, genetic factors, environment, life experiences (such as psychological trauma or abuse), and a family history of mental health problems.